dt-alliances-workshops/claat-mockup/workshop-markdown/azure-aks-levelup-lab1/README.md

 Duration: 3

 <aside class="positive">
-This step is only visible from demonstration.
+This step is only visible for demonstration.

 The Dynatrace Operator is already deployed to an AKS cluster and that is visibile in your Dynatrace Sandbox environment that you have access to.

+You do not need to perform any of the steps below, just follow along the demonstration to see how the Operator is installed.

 </aside>

 ### Overview